swasik/vector-store-text/README.md

-# scylla-usearch
+# Scylla Vector Store

-USearch vector search service for ScyllaDB
+This is an indexing service for ScyllaDB for vector searching functionality.